TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- For bidirectional portals, we will need to ignore the TARGET portal, not the SOURCE portal
-    - otherwise the infinite loop will still occur
-    - That's why we should just have a single Portal marker, and ditch PORTAL_EXIT completely
-    - Now there are three cases for the portal targets:
-        - Different portal: an ordinary portal.
-Target is ignored so the teleport is not triggered right away there.
-        - The same, source portal: portal behaves like a trampoline when it's entered.
-Can also denote a one-directional portal.
-        - Dead entity - the "invisibility gate" - will simply not teleport
+- continiuous color rings
+    - Do we want it to be accessible outside of portal?
+        - i.e. as a "particle" effect?
+            - I don't think so.
+            - We need a struct for it anyway
+            - And let's encourage visual consistency, i.e. those rings are only for portals
+            - We need a struct for continuous ring info anyway
+                - and we can later reuse it for other things if need be like a force field
+                - or even particle decorations

 - portal finishing touches
     - set/add character inertia (const/linear)
+    - btw watch out if components::portal doesnt have any state that needs synchronization actually
+        - however sound cooldowns are only view related so they don't need to be
+    - setup default effect ids

+    - force fields: cosm.for_each_having<components::rigid_body, invariants::area_marker>(
+    - setup default effects

+    - done/disregarded
+        - ignore portal once teleported through it
+            - reuse dropped cooldown

+        - calc_filters from
+        - debug json serialize in parent
+        - check how cache creates fixtures for it despite lack of sprite invariant
         - convenience flag: trampoline_like that automatically sets delays to 0 and sets entry offset preservation to true
             - sets portal target to itself
         - cooldowns for sounds
             - because shotgun pellets will spam them massively
             - or just make a special case for shotgun pellets tbh
                 - like only the first of the 'series' spawns a sound
                 - solved: just ignore for shells/bullets/remnants altogether for now

-    - btw watch out if components::portal doesnt have any state that needs synchronization actually
-        - however sound cooldowns are only view related so they don't need to be
+        - snap interpolation
-    - setup default effect ids
+        - stop begin sound effect when quitting portal?
+            - not sure if this makes sense tbh
+                - begin sound should be short enough
+                - and we don't want to adjust logical length to sound length because we want easy customization of delays

+            - this will allow us to set one sound for both start and culmination
+            - "continuous entering" sound effect can simply be implemented by adding another ambient sound with a small range

 - FFA planning
     - Lying weapons are unlimited